JustVanillaCode/VSD-FGPA-BOARD-REPO/README.md

 `endmodule`

 ## Let us break it down step by step:
-At the top we have `module`.
+- At the top we have `module`.
 This declares the modules and the ports.

  `module uart_tx_8n1(...)` defines a module, namley the `uart_tx_8n1`.
 It does a very important job,
  - Serial Data Transmission: It takes an 8-bit parallel data byte (txbyte) and converts it into a serial stream of bits on the tx output.
  - UART Protocol Implementation: It implements the 8N1 UART protocol, which defines the format of the serial data:
    - Start bit (low)
    - 8 data bits (least significant bit first)
    - Stop bit (high)
  - Synchronization: It uses a clock signal (`clk`) to synchronize the transmission process.
  - Transmission Control: It uses the `senddata` input to trigger the transmission and the `txdone` output to indicate when the transmission is complete.
  - State Machine: It uses a state machine to manage the different stages of the transmission process (idle, start bit, data bits, stop bit).

+- `clk` : This is a clock input which synchronizes the module's (we defined earlier) operations.

+- `txbyte` : This is the *8 bit* data that is to be transmitted.

+- `senndata` : This is a signal that is used to trigger the transmission of `txbyte`

+- `txdone` : This signifies and indicates that the trasfer by `txbyte` is done.

+- `tx` : This is the output signal which carries the serial data.